Panelist Reports: Panelist Daily Attendance Report

 Overview

 Panelist daily attendance report is an Excel Workbook that can be generated in the Panelists library and includes multiple sheets.
-This report will be helpful for tracking attendance and panelists' participation.
+This report is helpful for tracking attendance and panelists' participation.

-On this page you will learn how to generate the report and what information to expect in it.
+On this page you will learn how to generate the report and what information to expect on each sheet.

 1. In the Dashboard, from the black ribbon at the top, select Libraries > Panelists.